 The most commonly used aluminum alloy is 3003.
-It is mainly used in manufacturing utensils, aluminum storage tanks, and for architectural application.
+It is mainly used in manufacturing utensils, aluminum storage tanks, and for architectural applications.
 3003 is pure aluminum with an addition of manganese that increases the strength up to 20 percent without compromising the flexibility.

 As far as non-heat treatable alloys are concerned, this is the strongest one with great resistance against salt water corrosion.
 This makes it a foremost choice for marine parts and components.
 Higher quality home appliances are often created using this alloy.

-All these properties make this a perfect grade for sheets, extrusions, tubes, pylons, and for department of transportation related applications.
+All these properties make this a perfect grade for sheets, extrusions, tubes, pylons, and for department of transportation-related applications.
 Another great property of this alloy is that it can easily be treated to a perfect finish.

-While 6061 is used for architectural purposes, 6063 is the one officially crowned as the ‘architectural alloy’.
-It is the one commonly used in extrusions due to its high tensile properties and exceptional finishing characteristics.
+While 6061 is used for architectural purposes, 6063 aluminum is the one officially crowned as the ‘architectural alloy’.
+It is the one commonly used in aluminum extrusions due to its high tensile properties and exceptional finishing characteristics.
 It is the alloy we commonly used in our extrusions and hardware at AMD Supply.